Supermagnum/passiveSonar/readme.txt

 The best piezoelectric sensors for listening is based on Aluminum Nitride and molybdenum.
 PZT-5 also known as SensorTech BM500,Channel 5500,Morgan PZT5A1 is widely used and more easily obtained.

-A suitable opamp for single +5Volt is a LME49724.

 Also, the hydrophone will need to be modified so it doesn't rotate, or a MPU-6050 added per array to detect X and Y axis values.
 A GY-521 breakout board could be useful in those regards or a MPU-9150 Accelerometer + Gyro + Magnetometer (compass).
 Passive towed hydrophone arrays in submarines monitors the bend and sag automatically.